bluetoother/ble-shepherd/README.md

 - **DEV_PAUSE**

-    A peripheral has just paused the connection for other peripheral to join the network.
+    A peripheral has just paused its connection in order to allow other peripheral can join the network.
 (Due to the limitation of the number of connections)

     - `msg.type` (*String*): `'DEV_PAUSE'`
     - `msg.data` (*String*): Device address